-Soils rich in potassium, limestone, clay-siliceous, or those obtained from deforestation but do not retain water during the rainy seasons are also suitable for banana cultivation.
+Soils rich in potassium, limestone, clay-siliceous, or those obtained from deforestation but not retaining water during the rainy seasons are also suitable for banana cultivation.

-It is important to note that banana trees have a high tolerance to the acidity of the soil.
-Therefore, the soil PH should be between 4.5-8, with the optimum being 6.5.
+It is important to note that banana trees have a high soil acidity tolerance.
+Therefore, the soil PH should be between 4.5 and 8, with the optimum being 6.5.
 Although this may be true, bananas thrive the best on flatlands, with 0-1% slopes.

 Methods of Banana propagation.

 - Propagation by rupture and elimination of the central bud

 - Propagation through “Vitro plants.”

 - Propagation and simultaneous production (PPS)